Matrix Screensaver_

 No. This Matrix screensaver runs entirely in your browser using HTML5 Canvas.
 There is nothing to download or install.
 It works on any modern browser on Windows, Mac, Linux, iOS and Android.

-Can I change the color and speed?
+Can I change the color or use a custom color?

 Can I use this as a live wallpaper on my desktop?